Emergency Root Canals Treatment

 The Reason for Removal of the Tooth Pulp

 Damage of the tooth pulp or nerve tissue leads to its breakdown which aids in the drastic growth of bacteria within the pulp chamber.
 The decayed debris together with bacteria can result in an abscessed tooth.
-When a tooth is abscessed, a pus-filled pocket is formed at the root end of the tooth.
+When a tooth is abscessed, a pus-filled pocket is formed at the tooth’s root end.
 When an infection spreads down and past the ends of the tooth root.
 When the root canal is infected, one of the following may also occur apart from abscess:

 - Swelling which may spread to other parts of neck, face or head